Tramway (industrial): History

 The term was originally applied to wagons running on primitive tracks in mediaeval Great Britain and Europe.
 The name seems to date from about 1517 and to be derived from an English dialect word for the shaft of a wheelbarrow—in turn from Low German traam, meaning a beam.

 The tracks themselves were sometimes known as gangways, dating from before the 12th century, being usually simply planks laid upon the ground literally "going road".
-In south Wales and Somerset the term "dramway" is also used, with vehicles being called drams.
+In south Wales and Somerset the term dramway is also used, with minecarts being called drams.

 An alternative term, "wagonway" (and wainway or waggonway), originally consisted of horses, equipment and tracks used for hauling wagons.

 Usually the wheels would be guided along grooves.
 In time, to combat wear, the timber would be reinforced with an iron strip covering.
-This developed to use "L"-shaped steel plates, the track then being known as a plateway.
+This developed to use L-shaped steel plates, the track then being known as a plateway.

 An alternative appeared in 1789, the so-called "edge-rail", which allowed wagons to be guided by having the wheels flanged instead of running, flangeless, in grooves.
 Since these rails were raised above the ground they were less likely to be blocked by debris, but they obstructed other traffic, and the wagons could not be used beyond the limits of the rails – whereas plateways had the advantage that trucks with unflanged wheels could be wheeled freely on wharves and in factories.
 Edge rails were the forerunners of the modern railway track.

 These early lines were built to transport minerals from quarries and mines to canal wharves.
 From about 1830, more extensive trunk railways appeared, becoming faster, heavier and more sophisticated and, for safety reasons, the requirements placed on them by Parliament became more and more stringent.
 See rail tracks.

-These restrictions were excessive for the small mineral lines and it became possible in the United Kingdom for them to be categorised as Light railways subject to certain provisos laid down by the Light Railways Act 1896.
+These restrictions were excessive for the small mineral lines and it became possible in the United Kingdom for them to be categorised as light railways subject to certain provisos laid down by the Light Railways Act 1896.

 Meanwhile, in the United Kingdom the term tramway became the term for passenger vehicles (a tram) that ran on tracks in the public highway, sharing with other road users.
 Initially horse-drawn, they were developed to use electric power from an overhead line.
-A development of the tramway in the United Kingdom dispensed with tracks, but retained electric power from overhead wires; it was the trolleybus.
+A development of the tramway in the United Kingdom was the trolleybus, which dispensed with tracks but drew electricity from overhead wires.

-In 2000 the CarGoTram began operating as a cargo tram for the Volkswagen factory in Dresden, Germany.
+Between 2001 and 2020, two trams built to carry automotive parts (the "CarGoTram") operated in Dresden, Germany between a logistics centre and the Volkswagen factory.